zalesyc/budgie-media-player-applet/README.md

 If you pass -s as a commandline argument it will instead show the settings page.
 If you pass -v it will show the vertical representation of the applet.

-## Issues
-- Settings apply to all instances of the applet instead of settings per applet

 ## Requirements
 - budgie-1.0
 - gtk+-3.0